Space & Move Management

 Occupancy data and the hybrid workplace

-Given these many applications, using occupancy data is at the forefront of managing the suddenly new hybrid workplace.
-The reality is that it takes time to develop a workplace strategy and to get flexible working right.
+Given these many applications, using occupancy data is at the forefront of managing the new hybrid workplace.
+The reality is that it takes time to develop a workplace strategy and get flexible working right.
 Some amount of trial-and-error is to be expected.
-But with the right space utilization software, FMs no longer have to rely on their gut alone to make decisions for the office.
+But with the right space utilization software, FMs no longer have to rely solely on their gut instincts to make decisions for the office.

 “Knowing who’s using our offices, having good data on occupancy, good data, and utilization, that’s going to be critical as we fine tune the portfolio on the other side of this.
 And I can’t imagine how you would do that without a tool like OfficeSpace.”